radical-cybertools/radical.asyncflow/docs/basic.md

 ---

-!!! warning
+!!! tip

-Make sure to **await the shutdown** of the `WorkflowEngine` before your script exits.
-Otherwise, resources may leak.
+The context manager (`async with`) automatically handles the shutdown of the `WorkflowEngine` when the block exits, so no explicit shutdown is needed.

 ---